Colgate13/typesgine-ascii/README.md

 - FrameHandler.Handler

 This function is called every frame.
-It's used to render the game.
+It's used to render.
 It must execute the render function that needs to receive an Array [][] / [[]] or a String containing the ASCII to be rendered.

 If Array [][] / [[]] dont set the width and height of the screen, the engine will set it automatically.